Sunlitspace542/ultrastarfox/README.md

 - SuperFX 2 support and various optimizations
 - Lots of free bank space for new models, assets and code
 - Bugfixes and improvements
+- rebuild color palette data using the palette packer (bldpal.bat)
 - Kando was involved so you know it's good

 ## Building